-The leadership of NEIWPCC is outspoken on behalf of its member states at meetings with federal officials and in regional and national water associations.
+Engagement: We actively represent the interests of member states at meetings with federal and state officials and in regional and national water and wastewater associations.